rolger/cucumber-diseases-java/README.md

-# Diagnosis and Treatment of Cucumber Diseases
+# Diagnosis and Treatment of Cucumber Diseases in Java with Cucumber

-Java implementation of the Cucumber Diseases workshop
+Can you spot the Cucumber Diseases in this code?
+We’ll explore the code smells lurking in Gherkin and Cucumber. 🧪👃 These subtle yet impactful issues can creep into our test scenarios, affecting readability, maintainability, and overall quality.

+Refactor this code, take small steps, run the tests often.
+See how small and beautiful can make it.

 ## Installation
 For the workshop Java 17 or later is a pre-requisite for building und runnnig the Cucumber features.
 It needs to be installed before the local setup.